 We draw on Virginia Tech’s presence in the Washington, DC region, partnerships with Virginia Cooperative Extension, and the interdisciplinary networks of the Global Change Center and Fralin Life Sciences Institute to produce original research, connect across branches of knowledge, and train the next generation of policy-minded scientists.

-The Invasive Species Collaborative was recently awarded a Destination Area 2.0 Phase II grant, funded by the Office of the Executive Vice President and Provost.
+The Invasive Species Collaborative was awarded a Destination Area 2.0 Phase II grant, funded by the Office of the Executive Vice President and Provost.
 This funding will enable the Invasive Species Collaborative to further their mission to combat invasive species, a global threat that jeopardizes health, economic stability, and environmental security.

 What are invasive species?

-How much do invasive species cost?
+How much do invasives cost?

 Estimated global costs / year = $423 billion (IPBES Invasive Alien Species Assessment Report, 2023)